The 7-Day Soul Reset

 Try to spend at least an hour in a natural setting, whether soaking up the sunlight in your backyard or reading a book on the front porch.
-We understand that it can be more difficult to get outside with restrictions on travel and social distancing, but these challenges make it that much more important to try to connect with the natural world around us.
-(Did you know that vitamin D, which is best absorbed through sunlight, is a natural immune booster?)
+Try to find time in the sunshine, too.
+Did you know that vitamin D, which is best absorbed through sunlight, is a natural immune booster?

 Even if you can only poke your feet out of a window to catch some rays, do it!
 Open your window and breathe in the fresh air.
 Don’t let our current circumstances stand between you and your connection to Gaia.

-Read This Next: Feel It All: Why All Emotions Are Good Emotions
+Read this next: Why All Emotions Are Good Emotions

-Plan a zoom date or a conference call with a few of your closest friends.
+Plan a date night with your closest friends.
+If restrictions allow, gather in person!
+If not, a Zoom date or a conference call with a few of your closest friends will do.
 It’s important to stay connected through social distancing, and communicating with your loved ones helps you feel more aligned and connected to the Universe.
-You could practice virtual karaoke or play a game over a video chat.
-Or, you could simply call a family member and ask them about their day.

-It also helps to go out of our way to think positive thoughts through activities like positive affirmation and reciting mantras.
 Create a mantra for the day like: “I am talented, loved, and supported.”
-Repeat that mantra for 5 minutes in the mirror or while seated comfortably.
+Repeat that mantra for five minutes in the mirror or while seated comfortably.
 Or make a list of positive affirmations to repeat throughout the day.
 Here are some ideas: